timeflowing/ToDoApp/README.md

 # Considerations and Enhancements

 - Authentication: Implemented with static credentials for demonstration purposes.
 For production, integrating with a secure backend service is recommended.
-- Error Handling: Basic implementations are in place.
-A comprehensive approach would include more user feedback and error logging.
+- Error Handling: A comprehensive approach would include more user feedback and error logging.
 - UI/UX: Focused on functionality for this assignment.
-Future iterations could include enhanced visual design and user experience improvements.
+Future iterations could include enhanced visual design and user experience improvement.

 # General Edge Cases
 - Network Issues on Data Sync: If app syncs data with a backend, handling network issues is important.